AnthonySerpico/SQLiteXM-for-.NET-MAUI/Docs/working-with-data.md

 There are only two execution modes to remember.

 - **Standalone.** A single call is its own atomic unit of work.
-In standalone mode, SQLiteXM opens a transaction, runs a statement, and commits (or rolls back on failure) before the call returns.
-Neither the caller nor any surrounding code sees the transaction.
+SQLiteXM opens a transaction, runs the statement, and commits (or rolls back on failure) before returning.
+The transaction is invisible to your code.
 This is the mode used by entity DML — `entity.SaveAsync()` and `entity.DeleteAsync()` — and every overload of the static `SxmSql.RunStatementAsync(...)` method.
 <br>&nbsp;</br>
 - **Transactional block.** Many statements — of any kind — are grouped inside `await using var ctx = new SxmTransaction(...);`.
 LINQ, entity DML, and SQL inside the block all run on the *same* connection and the *same* transaction, and either all commit together or all roll back together.